heroku/ensou/README.md

 ## Development

-Follow these steps to make developing against the gem painless:
+Follow these steps to make developing against the gem <strike>painless</strike> less painful:

 ```bash
 # Symlink your checked-out copy of the enso repo: